gokulkrishh/how-it-works/src/pages/javascript/promise.all.md

 - Lets create a function called <b>promiseAll</b>.
 - This function will have two variables called <b>result</b> (Array) and <b>counter</b> (Number).
 - When ever the a promise resolves we will store the result in <b>result variable</b>.
-- Then we will increment the counter variable with + 1.
+- Then to keep track of how many promise resolved we will be using the <b>counter variable</b>.
-- Finally, we will use `Promise` function to either resolve or reject accordingly.
+- Finally, we will use `Promise` object to resolve/reject and return it accordingly.

 ```javascript
 /* Promise.all() custom function */